kyusonglee/beautiful-jekyll/_posts/2018-05-01-sequence-labeling.md

 ![Image](../img/sl-2.png)
 **Figure 2**

-Figure 1 and figure 2 shows an overall process of creating a project of sequence labeling using DialCrowd:
+Figure 1 and figure 2 show an overall process of creating a project of sequence labeling using DialCrowd:

 - First, select a type of evaluation: non-interactive testing.
 - Second, choose "Sequence Labeling"